yndajas/StackStore/README.md

 A simple application for finding, keeping, tagging and making notes on Stack Overflow questions!

+With StackStore, you can:
+- search for Stack Overflow questions by title
+- view questions and answers
+- save questions to your own store
+- add tags and notes to questions and view questions by tag

 You can view a demo of the app over on YouTube: [youtube.com/watch?v=x-QS4K6tN78](https://www.youtube.com/watch?v=x-QS4K6tN78)</a>.

 ## Online use